photo-cli/photo-cli/README.md

 After selecting reverse geocode provider, you need to provide an API key.
 There are three ways to provide this API key;

 1. Send as an argument every time
-2. Use [persist a setting](#setting-a-single-value) to save it as configuration, so you don't need to submit everytime.
+2. Use [persist a setting](#setting-a-single-value) to save it as configuration, so you don't need to submit it every time.
-3. Use environment variable, so you don't need to submit everytime.
+3. Use environment variable, so you don't need to submit it every time.

 | Reverse Geocode Provider                                                                         | Settings Key         | Environment Variable               | Argument                      |
 |--------------------------------------------------------------------------------------------------|----------------------|------------------------------------|-------------------------------|